Denver Metro Area Coyote Behavior Study

 Program OverviewFrom 2012 to 2017, Broomfield was a participant in the Denver Metro Area Coyote Behavior Study, led by Researcher Stewart Breck, with the USDA National Wildlife Research Center.
 The USDA National Wildlife Research Center partnered with Colorado State University, Colorado Parks and Wildlife, Denver Museum of Nature and Science, Jefferson County, City and County of Denver, City of Lakewood, and City and County of Broomfield to complete the project.

 This study involved the collaring of coyotes in Broomfield and other metro areas with GPS tracking devices to better understand the movements, behaviors, and territories of coyotes.
 Starting in 2013, researchers began moving into another phase of the study to review community-based hazing of coyotes and how it may alter coyote behavior.
 From 2013-2014, researchers collected and analyzed coyote scats to provide a better understanding for what coyotes are eating in the Denver Metro Area.
+Eight coyotes were trapped and collared in Broomfield over this time, and the maps of their movements can be found here.

 - Coyotes live in higher population densities in urban areas, indicating that the urban habitat is of high quality for coyotes.
 They are thriving in urban areas because of the increased presence of rodents, rabbits, cultivated fruits and vegetables, garbage, and intentional wildlife feeding.